Melanie Schilling // Specialist in human behaviour and performance

 The most important lesson I have learned from my travels is (excuse the cliche) ‘Home is where the heart is’.
 Now that I have my little family, it doesn’t matter where we are on the planet, as long as we are together, that’s home.
 As a late-comer to the parenting game – I had Maddie via IVF at 42 – I’ve come to really value the love and connection of my tribe.

-But, when I’m in Bali with my family and friends, it’s a glam-free zone.
-I’m a fresh faced, Mum-bun kinda girl and you’ll probably find me taking in the sunset with a Bintang in hand.
-As a family, we do our best to juggle our life in a Bali, my consulting and media commitments in Australia and my hubby, Gareth’s business interests in Australia, the UK and USA.
+But, when I’m at home with my family and friends, it’s a glam-free zone.
+I’m a fresh faced, Mum-bun kinda girl and you’ll probably find me doing a grocery shop or pawing over my laptop in a cafe.
+As a family, we do our best to juggle our life, my consulting and media commitments in Australia and my hubby, Gareth’s business interests in the UK and USA.
 We don’t always get it right and I’m only too familiar with the feelings of ‘Mummy Guilt’ but we are learning.

-Australian psychologist, consultant, speaker and media commentator.
+Australian therapist, consultant, speaker and media commentator.
 Drawing on positive psychology and cognitive behavioural therapy, Mel inspires others to make a meaningful impact through confidence + courage.

 A QUICK VIDEO TO HELP YOU OVERCOME ANXIETY